sirprize/routed/readme.md

 # Spirr (Single Page Interface Request Router)

-Spirr is a AMD compliant library for request routing in single page apps
+Spirr is an AMD compliant library for request routing in single page apps

 ## Usage

-Spirr is framework-agnostic but requires a AMD loader to load the modules.
-Here's an example of a single page application using Dojo 1.7 (module loader, events and pub/sub):
+Spirr is framework-agnostic but requires an AMD loader to load the modules.
+Here's an example of a single page application using Dojo 1.7 (module loading, history api detection, events and pub/sub):

 `my/app.js`